 Most students who had been failing or falling behind not only get up to date but get far ahead.
 We meet all established by the State of Florida for high school graduation, and students earn diplomas when they graduate our academic program.
 Our academy operates all year long as students work at their own pace through first-rate curriculum and certified teachers.
 Our high standards allow credits to transfer to public institutions or to go on to college or the military.

-Spiritual things are important at Gateway Boys Academy.
-We offer to every cadet a relationship with Jesus and strive to keep a Godly atmosphere conducive to Christian growth.
-Students attend group Bible studies, go to chapel services twice a week, and work with a counselor to complete individually assigned Bible studies meant for character growth.
+The spiritual side of life is important at Gateway Boys Academy.
+Our staff model their relationship with God, and we strive to keep a Godly atmosphere conducive to Christian growth.
+Students attend group sessionsand chapel services, and work with a counselor to discuss studies meant for character growth.

 Family Restoration is Our Hallmark

 At Gateway Boys Academy, we give attention to family restoration.
-After four months, parents begin attending weekend seminars for teaching on boundaries and constructive parenting.
+After four months, parents can attend our seminars on boundaries and constructive parenting.

 Most students in our program turn from their self-destructive behavior to a lifetime of serving others.
-If your teenage boy needs order and discipline to turn his life around, please consider Gateway, a Christian Boarding School.
+If your teenage boy needs order and discipline to turn his life around, please consider Gateway.

 Although not located in Inwood, West Virginia, Gateway could be the kind of environment your boy needs to create a positive change.
 We invite you to call or submit our inquiry form for our boarding school today.